| || |

 Command Vehicles have become an integral part of responding to emergency incidents.
 Mobile command vehicle use includes an unlimited number of situations where a complex operational response to an emergency or crisis situation is necessary.
 Some of the uses include barricaded suspects, processing major crime scenes, natural disasters, major transportation accidents such as plane crashes or train derailments, civil disorder, lost persons and special events management.
 They are used for various functions ranging from providing the incident command team an adequate place to work, an assembly point (staging) for incoming resources, to a place for the press to be given current information.

 The Solano County Sheriff/OES has operated a mobile command vehicle for several years, supporting many different agencies and incidents including the wild land fires, structure fires, search & rescue missions, law enforcement incidents as well as communications support for events such as the Solano County Fair and Dixon May Fair.
-This new command vehicle will be particularly effective in isolated areas where there may be limited or no accessibility to technical resources necessary for effective on-scene management of an incident or event.
+This command vehicle will be particularly effective in isolated areas where there may be limited or no accessibility to technical resources necessary for effective on-scene management of an incident or event.

 This vehicle is available to all Emergency Response Agencies in an effort to provide more efficient Command and Control in the field.